Dropped kerbs (footway crossings)

 First instalment due date

 The first instalment will be due 21 days after the invoice for the service is issued and monthly thereafter.
-The payments will be collected via Direct Debit.
-Our finance department will contact you to set up the Direct Debit.
+Payments should be made by standing order, please contact the General Income Section to discuss this:

 Each payment plan will be charged an administration fee of £35.